identitymonk/draft-lombardo-oauth-step-up-authz-challenge-proto/draft-lombardo-oauth-step-up-authz-challenge-proto.md

 - Case of an initial request not bearing an access token:
   1. The client requests a protected resource without presenting an access token.
-  2. The resource server determines returns a challenge describing (using a combination of error code and payload details) what authorization server need to be contacted and optionally which additional requirements must be met to allow the request.
+  2. The resource server returns using a specific error code a challenge describing which authorization server needs to be contacted and optionally which additional requirements must be met to allow the request.

   - In any case, afterwards:
   3. The client redirects the user agent to the authorization server with an authorization request and includes, if presented by the resource server in the previous step, the authorization parameters, details, and extensions indicated by the resource server.
   4. A new and adequate authorization sequence takes place between the user agent, the client, and the authorization server, resulting in the issuance of a new access token that encapsulates the authorization level, or ceremonies requested by the resource server.
-The authorization server uses the payload for the resource server's response forwarded by the client to initiate the right grant flow type or to ensure that the authorization details are met.
-The authorization server may here also contact an external policy decision point to request evaluation of complex business access policies.
-The newly minted access token contains or references information about the authorization elements required, including but not limited to the claims defined in [I-D.lombardo-oauth-client-extension-claims].
+The client initiates the right grant flow type with the appropriate authorization details with the authorization server based on  the resource server's response.
+The authorization server evaluates the request and ensures its requirements are met.
+If so, the authorization server will issue a new access token that contains or references information about the elements requested.
   5. The client repeats the request from step 1, presenting the newly obtained access token.
-  6. The resource server finds that the authorization details, grant flow or client authentication mechanism used during the acquisition of the new access token complies with its requirements and returns the representation of the requested protected resource.
+  6. The resource server finds the new access token satisfies its requirements and proceeds to perform the request.

 Such protocol flow is coherent with the expectations of [FAPI2.0-Security-Profiles], section 2.1.10.2.1 of [hl7.fhir.uv.smart-app-launch] .